Artin's conjecture on primitive roots

 In number theory, Artin's conjecture on primitive roots states that a given integer a that is neither a square number nor −1 is a primitive root modulo infinitely many primes p.
 The conjecture also ascribes an asymptotic density to these primes.
 This conjectural density equals Artin's constant or a rational multiple thereof.

 The conjecture was made by Emil Artin to Helmut Hasse on September 27, 1927, according to the latter's diary.
-The conjecture is still unresolved as of 2025.
+The conjecture is still unresolved as of 2026.
 In fact, there is no single value of a for which Artin's conjecture is proved.
+However, it is proven that there cannot be more than two primes a for which Artin's conjecture fails.